-Ahn’s film career began inauspiously, if typically, for Asian American film actors of that era — playing, uncredited, an unnamed Chinese waiter.
+Ahn’s film career began inauspiciously, if typically, for Asian American film actors of that era — playing, uncredited, an unnamed Chinese waiter.
 The film was Desirable, released in 1934.
 However, it was only a year later that he had his first credited role, as Wu Ting in A Scream in the Night.
 Dozens of small roles followed during which he usually played Chinese or Japanese villains.

 Ahn served in the military during World War II before being discharged due to an ankle injury, after which he returned to Hollywood.
-He acted in many more films, plays, and television series — one of his most prominent roles was as Master Kan on the series Kung Fu, which ran from 1972-1975.
-In 1954, Ahn and his sister Soorah opened Moongate Restaurant, a Chinese restaurant which lasted until 1990.
+He acted in many more films, plays, and television series — one of his most prominent roles was as Master Kan on the series Kung Fu, which ran from 1972 to 1975.
+In 1954, Ahn and his sister Soorah opened Moongate Restaurant, a Chinese restaurant that lasted until 1990.
 He died on 28 February 1978.
 He received a star on the Hollywood Walk of Fame in 1984 and was the first Korean American to be inducted — although not the last.

 Acting roles in Hollywood for Asian Americans were then — and still are, really — pretty limited.
 Theater has been, perhaps, a bit more open to Asian representation.
 The nation’s oldest Asian American theater company, East West Players, was founded in Silver Lake in 1965.
 Among its founders was Korean Angeleno actor Soon-Tek Oh.
 Oh went on to create a Korean American theater ensemble, Society of Heritage Performers, in 1995.
 In 1999, it evolved into Lodestone Theatre Ensemble — which, sadly, ended its run in 2009.

 On a happier note, however, there are many more Korean Angelenos involved today in film, television, and theater.
 They include animators Kyungwon Song, Lela Lee, Peter Chung, Peter Shin, Peter Sohn, and Tammy Jean Park; playwrights Philip W. Chung; and filmmakers Alexander Sebastien Lee, Andrew Ahn, Chris Chan Lee, Grace Lee, Joseph Kahn, Justin Chon, Justin Jinsoo Kim, So Yong Kim, So Yun Um, and Will Kim.